crslancpl/CloudForest/README.md

 1. Run `make` if the cmake generates `Makefile` or `ninja` if generates `ninja build` depends on your system.
 Check for those files in the folder.
 1. Then run the app in File Explorer or run it in terminal `./CloudForest`.

+## Available features:
+* Open file/folder
+* Save file
+* Create file

+## Planned features:
+* Drag to resize FilePanel
+* Syntax highlight
+* Language server support
+* Search
+* Settings
+* Extension
+* Create file in app
+* Blur
+* Compile setting
+* Embed webview (I am sure webkitgtk works for linux)
+* Move widgets to an individual window

+[!NOTE]
+We hope to create a basic and unified platform that can link extensions and the core ide

 Repository created: 7/7